 Create an SMS opt-in form

 Choose a marketing service which allows creating custom forms and offers pre-made ones available for editing.
-In SendPulse, you can add the “Phone number” field into any form.
-Design your own subscription form or choose a ready-made one and place it anywhere on your website.
-Make sure that it fits your brand style.
+In SendPulse, you can add the “Phone number” field to any form.
+Make sure it fits your brand style.
 This way, you will increase brand awareness.

 Provide the link to the Terms and Conditions